roomno308/roomno308.github.io/blog/MCMC.md

 For the shuffling Markov chain, the diameter can be shown to be \\( \sim\frac{n\log(n)}{2}\\).
 The proof is left to the reader [\[3\]](#3).

 ## Conclusion
-For a deck of 52 cards, this gives a mixing time of \\(\sim 300\\).
-Obviously, this would take a bit of time, and as such would probably not save you from the embarrassment.
+For a deck of 52 cards, this gives a mixing time of \\(\sim 300\\) shuffles.
+Obviously, this would take a bit of time, and as such isn't a practical way to shuffle.
 There are better methods which have faster mixing time, but are more difficult to analyze [\[4\]](#4).

 The main idea of this post was to introduce MCMC, and how we can analyze Markov chains.
 MCMC is much larger than shuffling, and actually has a variety of uses.
-We did not focus heavily on the Monte Carlo part, but the actual applications heavily rely on it.
 It can be used in [image generation using Energy Based Models](https://sites.google.com/view/igebm), [computer graphics](http://www.cs.cornell.edu/projects/manifolds-sg12/manifolds-sg12.pdf), [Google's PageRank](https://www.math.wustl.edu/~feres/Math350Fall2012/Projects/mathproj16.pdf), [statistical physics](https://people.eecs.berkeley.edu/~sinclair/mcmc.pdf), and much more.

 The methods we have seen now only allow us to sample from the stationary distributions of given Markov chains.
 An important idea is to construct Markov chains with the stationary distribution of our choosing.
 An algorithm which allows us to do this is the Metropolis-Hastings Algorithm.
 Stay tuned for future posts related to MCMC.